Skip to Main Content

 Art and Music Collections

-American Music (formerly American Song) A growing database of over 12,500 tracks that illustrate our countrys history through music.
+American Music (formerly American Song) This link opens in a new windowA growing database of over 12,500 tracks that illustrate our countrys history through music.
 Includes the following genres: country, folk, jazz, bluegrass, Western, old time, American Indian, blues, gospel, R&B, and shape note singing.

 Scope: United States.

-Smithsonian Global Sound Smithsonian Global Sound for Libraries is a virtual encyclopedia of the worlds musical and aural traditions.
+Smithsonian Global Sound This link opens in a new windowSmithsonian Global Sound for Libraries is a virtual encyclopedia of the worlds musical and aural traditions.
 This collection provides users with a variety of online resources, including access to full length streams of the vast audio database.

 See the Primary Sources page to gain a better understanding of what a primary source is.